Jump to:

 These small garden ideas prove that there’s no limit when it comes to outdoor space upgrades.
 The next thing you know, your square footage plot now plays a bigger role in your property.

-Keep reading to explore what you could come up with, whatever floor space you have!
+Keep reading to explore what you could come up with!

 1. Planter with lattice trellis

-Vertical gardens are one of the most popular ways to maximise compact spaces.
-This gardening method involves growing on walls and roofs in various styles.
+Vertical gardens are among the popular growing methods to maximise compact spaces.
+This gardening technique involves cultivating on walls and roofs in various styles.
 A great example of this is using structures like trellises.

-A planter with a lattice trellis, for one, suits an urban garden best.
-It offers a 2-in-1 solution: a planter for the greens and a trellis for climbers that doubles as a privacy screen.
+If you live in the city, a planter designed with a lattice trellis will look amazing in your urban garden.
+It has a 2-in-1 purpose: a planter for the herbs and a trellis for climbers, which also doubles as a privacy screen.

 2. Corner pergola